beeb/beeb-li/src/lib/posts/announcing-lintspec.md

 After opening a couple of issues in the `natspec-smells` repository, a sudden and unexpected _RiiR_™ (Rewrite it in Rust) urge came onto me.
 This was the perfect small-ish-scope project I was looking for to entertain my week-end!

 This is how `lintspec` came to be.
-Besides the unoriginality of the name, I thought I had a very good shot of making a tool that could be both much faster than the single-threaded, NodeJS-based `natspec-smells`, and also more ergonomic to use.
+Besides the unoriginality of the name, I thought I had a very good shot at making a tool that could be both much faster than the single-threaded, NodeJS-based `natspec-smells`, and also more ergonomic to use.